ErikEkstedt/Gestures/README.md

 	* [x] Fixed so gravity is passed as argument
 	* [ ] only move limbs in 2D plane
 	* [x] two targets.

-* [ ] Fix env.render/reset issue
-* REINSTALL ROBOSHCOOL
-* [ ] Get rgb from trainig and record video of run for debug
-* [ ] Add video observation and think how that might help.

 * [ ] Look into PPO2 for gpu
 * [ ] Try with different baseline algorithms.